softwarity/website/docs/doc/conf/clusterization.md

 ### KUBERNETES

-Voici un exemple de `deployment.yaml` avec les informations de connexion du `RABBITMQ`.
+Here is an example of `deployment.yaml` with the connection information of the `RABBITMQ`.

 <details>
   <summary>templates/deployment.yaml</summary>